 What is the difference between Medigap open enrollment and Medigap guaranteed issue?

-Medigap open enrollment is the six-month period following initial eligibility for Medicare Part B. Medigap open enrollment was created by OBRA-90 and entitles a beneficiary to the issuance of any Medigap plan offered by an insurer.
+Medigap open enrollment is the six-month period following initial eligibility for Medicare Part B. Medigap open enrollment was created by OBRA-90 and entitles a beneficiary to the issuance of any Medigap plan offered by an insurer and available to the individual.
 Benefits under a Medigap plan issued during the open enrollment period may be subject to preexisting condition exclusions, though the exclusion must be reduced or waived if there is prior creditable coverage.

 Medigap open enrollment should not be confused with the Medigap guaranteed-issue period provided for by the Balanced Budget Act of 1997, and modified by the Balanced Budget Refinement Act of 1999.
 A beneficiary is eligible for a 63-day Medigap guaranteed-issue period following the occurrence of certain events specified in Section 12 of the NAIC Model Regulation (see Section I, #5 above).
 During the guaranteed-issue period, an eligible beneficiary is entitled to the issuance of certain specified Medigap plans.
 Unlike plans issued during open enrollment, preexisting condition exclusions cannot be applied to benefits under plans sold on a guaranteed basis.